 We paid great attention to the composition and the content of this website.
 However, DutchCulture cannot be held responsible for the accuracy and the completeness of the information provided on this website, nor do we accept any liability for unauthorised use of the website or its content.
 DutchCulture is not responsible for the direct or indirect consequences of the use of its website content.

 - What is the database?

-The data is organised around activities by Dutch organisations or creatives somewhere outside of the Netherlands with a clear start date and end date.
-Cultural activities need to match one of the main disciplines provided in the list below and fit into one of the event categories
+The database tracks cultural activities by Dutch organisations or creatives that take place outside of the Netherlands with a clear start date and end date.
+Cultural activities need to match one (or more) of the main creative disciplines (provided in the list below) and fit into one of the event categories.

 - How are activities added to the database?

-The database contains activities we are informed of and projects we have researched ourselves.
+The database contains activities added by the artists and organizations, provided by our partners, and that we have researched ourselves.
 Activities of the past and present may be added and the system is checked for double submissions.

-1. We request a bimonthly update from 17 Dutch diplomatic relations involved in international cultural policy to provide us with an update of the Dutch cultural activities in their country of residence.
+2. We request a quarterly update from 17 Dutch diplomatic relations involved in international cultural policy to provide us with an update of the Dutch cultural activities in their country of residence.

-2. Every three months we ask the six governmental cultural funds and the four organisations that execute the international cultural policy to inform us of relevant projects they are supporting abroad.
+3. Every four months we ask the six governmental cultural funds and the four organisations that execute the international cultural policy to inform us of relevant projects they are supporting abroad.

-3. At the end of the year DutchCulture sends a call for information to all cultural organisations in the basic infrastructure and Dutch diplomats residing in countries defined as Main Objective 3.
+4. At the end of the year, DutchCulture sends a call for information to all cultural organisations in the basic infrastructure and Dutch diplomats residing in countries outside the cultural policy focus countries.

 - When does an organisation meet the requirements to be added as a Dutch creative company or artist?

-- If the organisation or artist works and resides in the Netherlands and develops international activities, regardless of the nationality o origin of the initiator.
+- If the organisation or artist works and resides in the Netherlands and develops international activities, regardless of the nationality of origin of the initiator.

 - If the artist has Dutch nationality but is (temporarily) residing abroad.